A Multilevel Stochastic Approximation Algorithm for Value-at-Risk and Expected Shortfall Estimation: Conclusion

-As a followup to this paper, we have looked into complementing our non-asymptotic error controls with asymptotic error distributions via central limit theorems~\cite{amlsa}.
-We have also studied therein the Polyak-Ruppert variants of the NSA and MLSA methods as a means to rid the computationally optimal case of the non trivial constraint on the learning rate.
-Antithetic multilevel schemes are known to reduce the variances of the paired estimators within each independent level of~\eqref{eq:ml} \cite{giles2024efficient,10.1007/978-3-642-41095-6_16,BourgeyDeMarcoGobetZhou+2020+131+161,XU2024115745}.
-This incentivizes future research in this direction.
-A natural question that arises from our study is whether, in the case of the VaR estimation, one could simply close the performance gap between the multilevel scheme and the classical Robbins-Monro scheme.
-A possible line of research in this direction would be to explore the added benefit of an adaptive selection of inner samples at each level of~\eqref{eq:ml} as proposed in~\cite{doi:10.1137/18M1173186}.
-Eventually, in order to build stronger estimators, one could investigate other aggregation methods such as the multi-step Richardson-Romberg extrapolation~\cite{FRIKHA20154066}.
+As a follow-up to this paper, we have looked into complementing our non-asymptotic error controls with asymptotic error distributions via central limit theorems; see Cr\'epey et al.~\cite{amlsa}.
+We have also studied there the Polyak--Ruppert variants of the NSA and MLSA methods as a means to rid the computationally optimal case of the nontrivial constraint on the learning rate.
+Antithetic multilevel schemes are known to reduce the variances of the paired estimators within each independent level of MLSA; see~Giles et al.~\cite{giles2024efficient}, Giles and Szpruch~\cite{10.1007/978-3-642-41095-6_16}, Bourgey et al.~\cite{BourgeyDeMarcoGobetZhou+2020+131+161} and Xu et al.~\cite{XU2024115745}.
+This incentivises future research in this direction.
+A natural question that arises from our study is whether in the case of the VaR estimation, one could close in a simple way the performance gap between the multilevel scheme and the classical Robbins--Monro scheme.
+A possible line of research in this direction would be to explore the added benefit of an adaptive selection of inner samples at each level of MLSA, as proposed by Giles and Haji-Ali~\cite{doi:10.1137/18M1173186}.
+Finally, in order to build stronger estimators, one could investigate other aggregation methods such as the multi-step Richardson--Romberg extrapolation of Frikha and Huang~\cite{FRIKHA20154066}.

+\paragraph{Acknowledgements.} The research of S. Cr\'{e}pey has benefited from the support of \textit{Chair Capital Markets Tomorrow: Modeling and Computational Issues} under the aegis of the Institut Europlace de Finance, a joint initiative of Laboratoire de Probabilit\'{e}s, Statistique et Mod\'{e}lisation (LPSM) / Universit\'{e} Paris Cit\'{e} and Cr\'{e}dit Agricole CIB; \textit{Chair Futures of Quantitative Finance}, a partnership between LPSM at Universit\'{e} Paris Cit\'{e}, CERMICS at \'{E}cole Nationale des Ponts et Chauss\'{e}es, and BNP Paribas Global Markets.

+The research of N. Frikha has benefited from the support of the Institut Europlace de Finance.